 Why this recipe is great:

-This way everyone in the family gets a burger the way they like it!
+This way, everyone in the family gets a burger the way they like it!
 You can use my homemade Gluten Free Hamburger Buns recipe!

 - Ground chicken - I love ground chicken because it is low-fat.
-You can also use ground turkey or higher fat meats like ground beef or pork.
+You can also use ground turkey or higher-fat meats like beef or pork.

 - Onion - I prefer to use yellow onions or sweet Hawaiian onions.

 Step 1: Slice your onions thinly.
 Heat a pan on the stove on medium heat.
 Add avocado oil and onions.
 Cook on low heat for 20 minutes, occasionally stirring until the onions turn golden brown and are caramelized and sweet.